 Although they’re not 100% identical to the Oasis Bar & Grill’s grilled fish tacos, this Disney copycat recipe is pretty darn close!
 These easy tacos are crunchy and flavorful with a nice bit of citrus zing from all the lime.
 Note that the slaw should be lightly dressed so it doesn’t make your tacos soggy.
 To finish, an extra squeeze of lime over the top goes a long way!

 - Pescado a la Veracruzana (Veracruz-Style Fish)

 Do you love fish tacos as much as I do?
 How do you like to serve them?
-Share your thoughts in the comments, and don’t forget to rate this recipe.
+Share your thoughts in the comments, and don’t forget to rate this recipe if you try it.
 Thanks!

 Grilled Fish Tacos

 - 1/4 cup packed baby spinach leaves